erickr19/AI-Travel-Agent/design-files/timeLog.md

 Today I've also added all CRUD operations.
 Creating the itinerary and saving it to the database.
 Reading the database for all the itineraries.
 Updating/editing itineraries and, finally, deleting itineraries.
 I would say that the project is about 70% complete.
 I just need to add AWS Cognito for User creation and authentication.
 Then refactoring the controllers to account for this change in user handling.
 The last step would be to add the project to the cloud.

+#### 4/16
+I've added AWS features to my project.
+I started by deploying my project onto AWS Elastic Beanstalk.
+After making sure that was working, I added AWS Cognito to my project.
+I then created logic classes to check if the signed-in user exists in the database.
+If they do, it loads the existing user into the session.
+Otherwise, it creates a new user into the database.
+I started making changes to the frontend to test getting user data from the session rather than it's hardcoded request attribute.

+#### 4/17
+I've started making changes to other classes and frontend to work with the new code of the previous day.
+I modified the classes that relied on a hardcoded User object, so it dynamically retrieves the user from the session when logged in.
+Additionally, I made frontend changes so that it compensates for the addition of dynamically added users.
+I had to make slight modifications and fixes as my webapp was encountering a bug whenever I wanted to edit the itineraries.
+I also had to fix a bug that didn't remove/update the user's itineraries list.
+I found out that the issue had to do with the user in the session not updating the changes but the user in the database was.
+I had to add a new method in UserProfile to update the user everytime the user visits the Servlet by fetching the user in the database again.

+#### 4/18
+Today was a light day as I just added an almost finalized dump.sql file.
+I also allowed the AI request to use more tokens as I found out that it sometimes shorts the user out on a complete itinerary.

+#### 4/26
+I had to take a break from my project as I had to complete work for Enterprise Java, but I'm back to finalize my project!
+Today I've finished most of the QAPlug code suggestions and refreshed my GitHub repo to remove the .idea directory.